cwarden45/RNAseq_templates/Splicing_Workflow/README.md

 5) `create_stat_table.R` (this is the step where you would run goseq)

+6) `CPM_feature_table.R` (CPM values for exons and junctions; assumes there is a column called "aligned.reads" in the sample description file)

-6) `run_SGSeq.R` (optional: used to predict novel exons - uses different annotation database and is computationally intenstive, so try to make your number of differentially spliced genes below 500)
+7) `run_SGSeq.R` (optional: used to predict novel exons - uses different annotation database and is computationally intenstive, so try to make your number of differentially spliced genes below 500)

 ### Dependencies (some optional) ###